vinayak-shanawad/AI-ML-Projects/README.md

 Twitter has become an important communication channel in times of emergency.
 [Kaggle competition dataset](https://www.kaggle.com/c/nlp-getting-started/overview), which consists of fake and real Tweets about disasters.
 The task is to classify the tweets.

-We covered below steps in this project.
+We covered the steps below in this project.
 - Setup
 - Data Preparation
 - EDA